Acerca de

 Kalamazoo

-highlighted that during his journey he has seen pediatrics undergoing amplified rates of athma, hospitalizations, increased mobidity.
+Nikoli highlighted that in his experience serving pediatric patients, he witnessed amplified rates of asthma, hospitalizations, and increased morbidity.
 Within adults, heat exhaustion and strokes are inclining in the midst of extreme heat.
 In Kalamazoo, they are additionally seeing more lyme disease cases than usual.
-He finds that patient education is vital as informing his patients of key gestures during dire times.
+He finds that patient education is vital as the need to inform his patients of about how to protect themselves and how respond grows more dire.
 Pediatricians he has worked with in the past have seen these issues progress for decades.
-It was emphasized that as medical professionals, we have to align ourselves with needs and assist accordingly based on resources.
+He emphasized that as medical professionals, we have to align ourselves with needs and assist accordingly based on resources.